airspot-dev/krules/OVERVIEW.md

 Note that the name of the altered property is repeated both in the payload and as an extended property.
 This happens because at the transport and addressing level of the event the content of the message is not taken into account, it is instead used by the service that consumes the event (in our case a rulesset).

 Looking at the content of the payload you can see how the event contains, in addition the name of the property and the new value of it, also the old property value.
-This is very useful when you want to implement a logic established not just on the new value of the property but on his transition.
+This is very useful when you want to implement a logic established not just on the new value of the property but also on its transitions.

 The transition between a previous and new value can often occur in a concurrent environment.
-Assuming that multiple processes need to update the value of the moo property, the subjects backend implementation helps to solve the problems related to concurrency and avoid conflicts and inconsistent situations supporting atomic operations:
+Assuming that multiple processes need to update the value of the moo property, the subject's backend implementation helps to solve the problems related to concurrency and avoid conflicts and inconsistent situations supporting _atomic operations_:
 ```python
 >> foo.moo = lambda moo: moo + 1
 ```